hfndb/cookware-headless-ice/readme.md

 + generates [tag files](https://en.wikipedia.org/wiki/Ctags#Tags_file_formats), using [ctags-exuberant](http://ctags.sourceforge.net/) or [universal-ctags](https://ctags.io/) (more details, see [here](./docs/configuration.md)),
 + extracts and reports information from a local project git repository
 + executes [cron tasks](./docs/cron.md), if triggered by system [cron](https://en.wikipedia.org/wiki/Cron)
++ [Sponsors](./docs/sponsoring.md) source code to and from a generic repository, thus enabling you to use the same source files in various projects

 The **local development server**
 + renders HTML and [Markdown](https://en.wikipedia.org/wiki/Markdown) files on the fly, without caching to disk files,